 - A good knowledge of wildlife and animal anatomy is also helpful.

-- You should have good eyesight and normal colour vision.
+- You should have good eyesight.

 - You should be good with your hands in skills such as sculpting, woodwork and painting.